 Church developed the $\lambda$ -calculus as a way of studying all of mathematics, as opposed to mechanical computation specifically.
 In the 1960's Landin showed that Church's calculus was, in fact, not quite an appropriate model of most programming languages.
-For example, the $\lambda$ -calculus expression reduces to (the encoding of) 1, even though most languages would instead complain about (sub1 0).
-The problem is not just in the encoding of sub1 and 0, but that a $\beta$ reduction can ignore the argument (sub1 0) completely.
+For example, the $\lambda$ -calculus expression reduces to (the encoding of) 1, even though most languages would instead complain about (sub1 $\lambda y.y$ ).
+The problem is not just in the encoding of sub1 and $\lambda y.y$ , but that a $\beta$ reduction on the entire expression can ignore the argument (sub1 $\lambda y.y$ ) completely.

-$$(\lambda x.1)$$ (sub1 0)
+$$(\lambda x.1)$$ (sub1 $\lambda y.y$ )

-Whether such call-by-name behaviour is desirable or not is open to debate.
+Whether such call-by-name behavior is desirable or not is open to debate.
 In any case, many languages do not support call-by-name.
 Instead, they support call-by-value, where the arguments to a function must be fully evaluated before the function is applied.

 In this chapter, we introduce Landin's ISWIM, which more closely models the core of call-by-value languages such as Scheme and ML.
 The basic syntax of ISWIM is the same as for the $\lambda$ -calculus, and the notions of free variables and substition are the same.
-But unlike the $\lambda$ -calculus, and more like real programming languages, ISWIM comes with a set of basic constants and primitive operations.
-The more fundamental difference, however, is in ISWIM's call-by-value reduction rules.
+Unlike the $\lambda$ -calculus, and more like real programming languages, ISWIM comes with a set of basic constants and primitive operations.
+But the more fundamental difference is in ISWIM's call-by-value reduction rules.